 Ditch your summer-skincare faves and switch to richer and creamier formulations.
 Just like changing your outfit, change your skincare products that are fit for the colder months ahead.
 Look for humectants and more occlusive preparations to hydrate and lock in moisture to your skin.

 Long Hot Baths may be comforting but your skin hates it

-There’s no better way to ease up tensed muscles than a DIY essential oil-infused hot bath.
+There’s no better way to ease up tensed muscles than a warm bath.
 After braving a colder weather, sitting and soaking in a hot tub is just so invigorating.
 However, having a hot bath or hot shower is bad for your skin.
 It melts away the natural protective barrier of the skin, leading to dry skin.

 And dry skin means itchy skin!

 Keep your bath short and use lukewarm water instead.
 Avoid harsh soaps that may leave your skin dry and tight.
 Go for creamier soaps instead.
 Also, do not forget to condition your hair as it may also get brittle and prone to damage due to cold weather.